StanfordLegion/regent-lang.org/tutorial/02_index_tasks.md

 annotation guarantees that the compiler will produce an error if it is unable to optimize the loop in question.
 Most often, this happens because of a loop-carried dependence between the iterations of the loop.
-(This is contrast an OpenMP-style `#pragma`, which applies the optimization even if it is unsound.)
+(This is in contrast to an OpenMP-style `#pragma`, which applies the optimization even if it is unsound.)

 ## Final Code